South

 Monday – Thursday: 0830 – 1700

-Friday: 0830 – 1630
+Friday: 0830 – 1600

-10. Is there a deadline to send in my Bursary Fund application?
+9. Is there a deadline to send in my Bursary Fund application?

 To ensure your funding is in place for when you start in September, we advise you submit your application as soon as possible.
 We will accept applications all year however there may be a delay in you receiving your bursary and funds may be fully allocated.
+Please note: funds are limited and we recommend you apply as soon as pos

 In this section